mohammadOct/ansible/README.md

 **If the package is not available ask Mohammad Assadsolimani, Alexej Jaick or Marcel Ulrich to upload the package in artifactory**

 Step 2: You can download single packages direct from artifatory or use the artifact_download.sh - script to download all of them.
 1. **artifact_download.sh**: a shell script to download the R packages on a shiny server and copy them into the correct folder.
 Every user on the shiny server should be able to apply this script.
+First ensure that the script is executeable or make it executeable (chmod +x artifact_download.sh), then run it by ./artifact_download.sh.

 Step 3: Destination to copy the R-Packages on the Linux Server is: "/apps/shiny/site-library"